vivekkravindraa/multi-email-typescript/README.md

 	React Multi Email Input Field - TypeScript Enabled

 # Packages Required

 react-multi-email: A simple react component to format multiple email as the user types.

 	npm install react-multi-email -S

-# Create React App With TypeScript
+# Create React App With TypeScript :snowflake:

 To start a new Create React App project with TypeScript, you can run: